Boboter/PolyglotNLP/README.md

 ## Project Overview

-PolyglotNLP leverages datasets from Tatoeba, a rich source of sentences across numerous languages, to train a model capable of distinguishing between German, English, and Spanish texts.
+PolyglotNLP leverages datasets from Tatoeba, a rich source of sentences across numerous languages, to train a model capable of distinguishing between  German, Russian, Italian, Portuguese, English, and Spanish, texts.
 Through a process of data cleaning, normalization, tokenization, and vectorization, this project aims to build a model that not only identifies these languages with high accuracy but also sets the foundation for adding additional languages in the future.

 ## Features